-- 2.107 Governments have a responsibility to keep the public informed about important issues of the day.
+- 2.107 The government has Governments have a responsibility to keep the public informed about important issues of the day-and to ensure that the public is aware of services to which they are entitled.
 They may legitimately use public funds and resources for advertising and other publicity that explains their policies, informs the public of the government services available to them, or sets out the public's rights and responsibilities.
-Government advertising and publicity must be accurate, factual, and objective, and comply with all relevant legislation and government policies. - 2.108 The Guidelines for Government Advertising (available on the website of the Department of the Prime Minister and Cabinet) assist Ministers and the state services in preparing advertising and publicity, and in the expenditure of public funds for this purpose.
-The State Services Commission is available to provide advice to the state services on the guidelines, particularly if conduct or integrity issues arise.
-The Office of the Controller and Auditor-General is also available to provide advice, particularly as to probity and financial management. - 2.109 Members of Parliament (including Ministers) and all parliamentary political parties can access funding from Vote Parliamentary Service for communications related to parliamentary business.
-For parliamentary political parties, this funding is based on the number of seats they hold in the House.
-Guidance on the use of these funds is available on Parliament's website.
-Public funds may not be used to finance publicity for party political purposes except for election advertising provided for under the Broadcasting Act 1989. - 2.110 Special considerations apply to government advertising during an election year (see paragraphs 6.9 6.11).
-The State Services Commission releases guidance to the state services in an election year, which includes guidance relating to advertising and other communication activities (see the State Services Commission's website).
+The government keeps the public informed through, for example, print, visual, or sound media, and appearances at conferences and other gatherings. - 2.108 Government advertising and publicity must be accurate, factual, and objective, and comply with all relevant legislation and government policies.
+Public funds may not be used to finance publicity for party political purposes except election advertising provided for under the Broadcasting Act 1989.
+Members of Parliament (including Ministers) and all parliamentary political parties can access funding from Vote Parliamentary Service for communications related to parliamentary business.
+For parliamentary political parties, that funding is based on the number of seats they hold in the House.
+Guidance on the use of this funding is available on Parliament's website. - 2.109 The Guidelines for Government Advertising (see appendix Bavailable on the website of the Department of the Prime Minister and Cabinet) assist Ministers and government departments the State services in preparing advertising and publicity, and in the expenditure of public funds for this purpose.
+The State Services Commission is available to provide advice to departments the State services on the guidelines, particularly if conduct and integrity issues arise.
+The Office of the Controller and Auditor-General is also available to provide advice, particularly as to probity and financial management. - 2.110 Under the Electoral Finance Act 2007, sSpecial considerations apply to government advertising during an election year.
+In the period immediately before an election government advertising and publicity should generally not compete with an election campaign for public attention (see also paragraphs 6.9 6.11).
+The public can react negatively to expenditure on government advertising in the pre-election period, due to a perception it is being produced for political purposes.
+The State Services Commission's releases guidance to departments the State services in an election year which includes guidance relating to the Actadvertising and other communication activities.
+(Ssee-the State Services Commission's website www.sse.govt.nz.).